-Before I launched The Life of a Single Mom Ministries, I was fortunate enough to work with the greatest church on the planet, Healing Place Church (sorry, I’m a little partial to my home church).
-This has allowed me to gain great wisdom and insight on what does and does not work within the walls of the church on ministering to single mothers.
+Before I launched The Life of a Single Mom Ministries, I was fortunate enough to work and attend a great church.
+This allowed me to gain great wisdom and insight on what does and does not work within the walls of the church on ministering to single mothers.
 There is very, very little resource material on the market for single parent ministries and the little that is out there is often written by someone who has yet to be in the trenches running a successful program.
 (It’s kinda like buying a parenting book from someone who hasn’t parented).

 Here are a few things we’ve learned that may help you in your single moms ministry endeavor:

 - Recognize that not every single mom is a “churched” divorced single mom.
 Less than 1% of the 300,000 Christian churches in the country have single parent support groups.
 The few that do often focus on the single moms that are already in their church.
 This is a big problem, in light of the fact that only 33% of single moms attend church.
 In order to grow your support group, you must focus on reaching those outside your church.

 - Teach relevant material.
 In my work with helping to grow single parent groups, one of the first things we do is change the teaching material.
 Many of the groups are teaching deep Bible studies on the book of Ruth, the Proverbs 31 woman, etc. While these are excellent teaching tools for the future, focusing on deep Bible study, when a single mom’s life is potentially falling apart (financially, emotionally, and with her parenting skills) is not a timely message.